pbatyuk/painuc/README.md

 started making use of compile.sh.
    To verify correct execution, i.e. to be sure there are no segmentation violations and so on, one is referred to the negative/106_MeV directory (in this repository), where an example of an event to be measured is found.

+The automaton-dialog.cxx (put in the root of the repository) is the last version of program to be used for automatic measurements in interactive mode.
+An emulation of batch mode can be achieved by commenting some obvious functions in the source code.
+The program is a standalone c++ program, so, presence of Makefile to be created is obligatory.